singhtaru/Chatbot-using-Groq-Streamlit/README.md

 * Integrate other LLMs (Claude, Gemini, OpenRouter)
 * Voice input/output support
 * Deploy on Streamlit Cloud or Hugging Face Spaces

 ---

-## 📄 License

-MIT License.
-Feel free to use and modify!

----